hackclub/jams/jams/singles/components-in-a-cap/en-US.md

 > If you're a club leader, I'd encourage you to get 2 funny looking hats and label them "input" and "output".
 Then people can pick their components out of there.
 >
-> Someone won't quick talking during your presentation?
+> Someone won't quit talking during your presentation?
 Give'em a third component– that'll keep them busy.

 You're going to randomly select an input component and an output component.